fega/Ecmascript---Array-slicing-proposal/README.md

 ## Other ideas:

 ### Spread Operator?
-for me this is ugly..
+for me this is ugly... and unconvenient
 ```
 const arr=[0,1,2,3,4,5];
            ^ ^ ^